Aeon113/Notes/ext2/ext2.md

 Unless the image was crafted with controlled parameters, the position of the various structures on disk (except the superblock) should never be assumed.
 Always load the superblock first.

+Mke2fs makes a block 4k if the capacity is equal to or larger than 512m, or 1k if it is less.

 --------
 # Structure of Superblock
 ``` c